Minnesota Democratic–Farmer–Labor Party

 The Minnesota Democratic–Farmer–Labor Party (DFL) is a political party in the U.S. state of Minnesota affiliated with the national Democratic Party.
-The party was formed by a merger between the Minnesota Democratic Party and the Minnesota Farmer–Labor Party in 1944.
-The DFL is one of two state Democratic Party affiliates with a different name from that of the national party, the other being the neighboring North Dakota Democratic–Nonpartisan League Party.
+It was formed by a merger between the Minnesota Democratic Party and the Minnesota Farmer–Labor Party in 1944.
+The DFL is one of two state Democratic Party affiliates with a different name than the national party, the other being the neighboring North Dakota Democratic–Nonpartisan League Party.

-The DFL controls four of Minnesota's eight U.S. House seats, both of its U.S. Senate seats, the Minnesota Senate, and all other statewide offices, including the governorship, making it the dominant party in the state.
-In the Minnesota House, it has a power-sharing agreement with its main political rival, the Republican Party of Minnesota, following a tie in the 2024 election.
+The DFL controls four of Minnesota's eight United States House of Representatives seats, both of its United States Senate seats, the Minnesota Senate, and all other statewide offices, including the governor of Minnesota, making it the dominant party in the state.
+In the Minnesota House of Representatives, it has a power-sharing agreement with its main political rival, the Republican Party of Minnesota, following a tie in the 2024 Minnesota House of Representatives election.